UoB-COMSM0166/2026-group-27/README.md

 The game was evaluated during its prototype stage, enabling us to identify and fix usability issues and technical bugs during development.
 Since the game did not yet include the final Bristol-themed visuals, this allowed us to focus on evaluating the core gameplay mechanics without the influence of visual or narrative elements.

-We used a mixed-methods approach, combining quantitative data from the System Usability Scale (SUS) with qualitative feedback from Think Aloud sessions.
+We combined quantitative data from the System Usability Scale (SUS) with qualitative feedback from Think Aloud (TA) sessions.
 This helped us understand how well users could complete tasks and their overall experience during gameplay.

 ## 6.1 Qualitative Evaluation: Think Aloud

-To explore how players understood the game and identify misunderstandings or unclear game concepts, we conducted Think Aloud (TA) sessions (Pellicone et al., 2022).
-Ten participants were recruited using convenience sampling from our weekly workshops, allowing us to receive quick feedback during development without requiring a controlled experiment.
-We asked participants to verbalise their thoughts and decision-making process while navigating the maze and completing tasks such as finding items and reaching the exit.
+During the TA tests, we asked participants to verbalise their thoughts and decision-making process while navigating the maze and completing tasks such as finding items and reaching the exit.
+This helps us identify unclear game concepts from a player’s perspective (Pellicone et al., 2022).

+Ten participants were recruited using convenience sampling from our weekly workshops, allowing us to receive quick feedback without requiring a controlled experiment.

-The main issues were related to map design, controls, and game mechanics.
+We grouped the feedback into common themes to identify repeated issues across different users.
+The main themes were map design, technical issues, and game mechanics.

-* **Map Design:**
+* Map Design:

 Most users liked the maze's layout and its "spacious route", suggesting that the navigation structure was clear and easy to understand.
-However, many noted that the environment felt empty and repetitive, resulting in reduced user engagement.
-This supported our planned use of     Bristol-themed visual elements, including landmarks and graffiti-style textures, to help players recognise different areas of the map.
+However, many noted that the environment felt empty and repetitive, indicating a lack of visual detail in the prototype, which led to reduced user engagement.
+This supported our planned use of Bristol-themed visual elements, including landmarks and graffiti-style textures, to improve visual engagement and help players recognise different areas of the map.

-* **Controls:**
+* Technical Glitches:

 A key issue was identified with input handling.
 The Enter key, used to start the game, only worked when the mouse cursor was positioned over the game window.
 This made the controls unreliable and harder to use.

-  This was fixed by ensuring the game window automatically captures keyboard input, meaning that the keyboard controls remain active during       gameplay.
+This was fixed by ensuring the game window captures keyboard input, so inputs such as the Enter key are consistently detected during gameplay.

-* **Game Mechanics:**
+* Game Mechanics:

 Participants suggested several improvements to the game mechanics, some of which matched features we already planned to implement, such as adding item descriptions to improve understanding and engagement.

-  Participants struggled to know when they were running out of time and needed assistance when under pressure, meaning the clock at the top of    the screen alone was not sufficient.
-Hence, we decided to add a hint system to help locate the exit when time is running low, as well as a      warning sign when 10–20 seconds remain.
+Participants also suggested adding a hint system to help locate the exit when time is running low, as well as a warning when you are about to run out of time (e.g. 10–20 seconds remaining).
+This indicated that players needed clearer feedback when they are under pressure.

 ## 6.2 Quantitative Analysis: System Usability Scale (SUS)

-To ensure the game was engaging, we made sure that usability did not negatively affect player experience.
-If a game is too easy or unnecessarily difficult, it can reduce replayability as players can lose interest or become frustrated (Sweetser & Wyeth, 2005).
-Therefore, we evaluated whether the game was easy to use while being appropriately challenging.
+The SUS was used to evaluate the usability of the game.
+If a game is too easy, it can become uninteresting, while unnecessary difficulty or frustration can reduce replayability (Sweetser & Wyeth, 2005).

-We used SUS to measure how easily the participants could learn and interact with the game.
-Ten participants (P1-P10), recruited using convenience sampling, completed gameplay tasks such as collecting items and finding the exit before filling out the SUS questionnaire.
+Ten participants completed gameplay tasks such as collecting items and finding the exit before filling out the SUS questionnaire.
 (Raw data: Appendix ?)

 <p align="center">